recholkibebe/alx-zero_day/0x1E-search_algorithms/README.md

-This is an algorithim file that helps guide ;
+This is a file that help define;
 What is a search algorithm
 What is a linear search
 What is a binary search